jblukach/cloudcruft/README.md

 https://rdap.tundralabs.net/4n6ir.com

-The **spf** endpoint allows the investigation of DNS, IPv4, and IPv6 against the collected threat feeds that could be involved in malware and phishing attacks.
+The **spf** endpoint allows the investigation of DNS, IPv4, and IPv6 against the collected threat feeds that could be sending malware and phishing emails.

 https://spf.tundralabs.net/4n6ir.com